sk-classroom/asc-final-exam/exam-examples.md

    - [ ] A) MDS is primarily used for supervised learning tasks, while UMAP is used for unsupervised learning tasks
    - [ ] B) MDS focuses on preserving global distances between data points, whereas UMAP balances the preservation of local and global data structures
    - [ ] C) UMAP is less computationally intensive than MDS and can be applied to larger datasets
-   - [ ] D) MDS can capture non-inear structures in the data, making it more versatile than UMAP
+   - [ ] D) MDS can capture non-linear structures in the data, making it more versatile than UMAP
    >Answer: B) MDS focuses on preserving global distances between data points, whereas UMAP balances the preservation of local and global data structures